Ever faced a situation when you are combining text from multiple cells with line break as separator?

 =CONCATENATE(the first text, the second text, and so on…)

-Excel’s CONCATENATE functions joins two or more text strings into one string.
+CONCATENATE Excel function joins two or more text strings into one string.
 The item can be a text value, number, or cell reference.

 If you add a double quotation with a space in between ” ” then this will add a space between the texts selected on either side.

-STEP 1: We need to enter the CONCATENATE function in a blank cell:
+STEP 1: We need to enter the CONCATENATE Excel function in a blank cell:

 STEP 2: The CONCATENATE arguments: